SumoLogic/sumologic-documentation/docs/manage/security/audit-indexes/documentation-audit-event-log-definitions.md

 ---
-id: documentation-audit-event-log-definitions
+id: documentation-audit-log-definitions
-title: Documentation for Audit Event Log Definitions
+title: Documentation for Audit Log Definitions
 sidebar_label: Documentation
-description: Audit Event Log Definitions is documentation of audited events, and is hosted on each deployment.
+description: Audit Log Definitions are documentation of audited events, and are hosted on each deployment.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';